Historic Denver seeks landmark designation for the site of the old El Chapultepec club

 "I've heard stories about what happened in there.
 But the current owner has never released an engineering report to us, setting out exactly what the issues are," said Deffenbaugh.
 "And they also bought the building in that condition."

-Redevelopment plans shared with others by Montfort Companies show the building that houses the Giggling Grizzly remaining, while the space housing the old El Chapultepec being torn down and replaced.
+Redevelopment plans shared with others by Monfort Companies show the building that houses the Giggling Grizzly remaining, while the space housing the old El Chapultepec being torn down and replaced.
 Current designs call for a patio with structure over it.
-Montfort Companies did not reply to a CBS Colorado inquiry, but the Downtown Denver Partnership has been supportive of Montfort's plans.
+Monfort Companies did not reply to a CBS Colorado inquiry, but the Downtown Denver Partnership has been supportive of Monfort's plans.

-"We appreciate Montfort's thoughtful, innovative approach to proposed plans for this site," said the DDP in a statement.
+"We appreciate Monfort's thoughtful, innovative approach to proposed plans for this site," said the DDP in a statement.

 "We're kind of in the middle watching it unfold," said Anna Diaz.
 "As a business owner, I can understand their angle that you know the repairs are numerous and difficult and expensive so it would make sense from that angle.
 As a Denverite and an obvious Chapultepec lover, I mean it's kind of heartbreaking and I can absolutely understand Historic Denver's angle of it being a landmark preservation."